Chesapeake Bank (Baltimore, MD)

 Measures

-Board requested State Bank Commissioner take charge; cashiers told to tally up and secure funds in vaults.
+Directors requested State Bank Commissioner take charge; cashiers told to tally figures and secure money in vaults.

 Newspaper Excerpt